SinuXVR/xDuoo-X3II-custom-firmware/README.md

 * All five DAC digital filters implemented (Sharp/Slow/Short Delay/Short Delay Slow/Super Slow Roll-off)
 * EQ adjust range extended to ±9dB
 * DSD noise fixed
+* Track count limit increased from 15k to 65k
 * SBC XQ feature implemented ([see this article](http://soundexpert.org/articles/-/blogs/audio-quality-of-sbc-xq-bluetooth-audio-codec))
-* Track count limit increased from 15k to 65k
+* Two-way AAC
-* AAC receiving and two-way LDAC implemented
+* Two-way LDAC
+* LCD color gamma fixed

 # Installation guide

 Just place [update.upt](update.upt) file on the root of SD card and launch `Firmware update` in system settings.
 If you want a larger font, use the [bigger_font_update.upt](bigger_font_update.upt) file (don't forget to rename it to `update.upt` first).
+If you have any trouble with bluetooth connection - just disable LDAC & SBC XQ in bluetooth settings and restart your player.

 **Attention to Rockbox users:** you must go back to the stock 1.2 firmware first!